J-1 Visa Family Practitioner Jobs

 How does the J-1 sponsorship process for physicians differ from employer visa sponsorship?

 With J-1, your visa sponsor is ECFMG, a State Department-designated organization that issues your DS-2019 and monitors your compliance.
 Your employer, typically a hospital or residency program, is the host institution, not the sponsor.
-This differs from H-1B, where the employer files directly with USCIS and carries all petition responsibility.
+This differs from H-1B visa, where the employer files directly with USCIS and carries all petition responsibility.

 How can I find U.S. family medicine programs that host J-1 physicians?